 Managing Collaboration Links

 Once OSLC Connect for Windchill is installed and configured, you will be able to create Collaboration Links.
-These links relate the Windchill artifact with ALM applications artifacts, notably CLM Application artifacts.
+These links relate the Windchill artifact with ALM applications artifacts, notably OSLC Remote Application artifacts.
 The relationship type is set by the Collaboration Link type and the available ones depend on the remote artifacts types wanting to link.

 There is no way to update a Collaboration Link, if you chose the wrong artifact, you will have to remove the Collaboration Link and then create it again correctly.
 To remove a Collaboration Link: